fleimkeipa/grpc-example/README.md

 - Users are represented only by their IDs (no profiles).

 - Mutual like means both users have liked_recipient = true towards each other.

-- Pagination is omitted for simplicity (can be added using OFFSET/LIMIT or tokens).

 - No authentication — internal microservice-level access only.